-- 1.1 The Charges: - 1.1.1 shall be calculated in accordance with the terms of this Annex 3; - 1.2 Any variation to the Charges payable under the Contract must be agreed between the Supplier and the Authority and implemented using the procedure set out in this Annex.
+- 1.1 The Charges: - 1.1.1 shall be calculated in accordance with the terms of this Annex 3; and - 1.1.2 cannot be increased except as specifically permitted by this Annex. - 1.2 Any variation to the Charges payable under the Contract must be agreed between the Supplier and the Authority and implemented using the procedure set out in this Annex.